ikanatech/wp-job-manager-data-access/readme.txt

 3. Most plugins that you will be using this will simply need to call on \"jobs\" data in some cases it will showup as \"job_listings\"

 == Changelog ==
-0.0.1 - Brand new plugin
+0.0.2 - Corrected Errors: Changed top of plugin file, fixed line overrun from copy pasting from terminal 0.0.1 - Brand new plugin